 So, you’re looking for a complete guide to Slovenia?
 Look no further!

 I first visited Slovenia five years ago on a whirlwind journey through Europe.
-I was passing through en route to Venice from Zagreb and made the choice to stay a couple of nights in Slovenia.
-I knew nothing about the country other than seeing a photo of Lake Bled some years prior and adding it to my list of dreamy destinations in Europe.
+After travelling East, I was en route to Venice from Zagreb and made the choice to stay a couple of nights in Slovenia.
+I knew nothing about the country other than seeing a photo of Lake Bled some years prior.
+And just like that my obsession with Slovenia began!

 Your Guide to Slovenia